 Okay, assuming your dog now recognizes the sound of the clicker and the reward that follows, he will be

-ready for Phase two where a 'behavior' is added to the pattern.
+ready for Step two where a 'behavior' is added to the pattern.

 So the next time a barking fest is underway, get your clicker and rewards (treats) in hand and follow these steps.

 Timing is important in this exercise.
 Otherwise it's really pretty simple.
 The click must occur immediately following the bark and along with the reward.
 What you are doing here is reinforcing the bark/click/reward association.